indranildeveloper/indranildeveloper-kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map.md

 #### 1. Data type detection

-Because CSV file content is uploaded as strings, kepler.gl will attempt to detect column data type by parsing a sample of data in each column. kepler.gl can detect
+Because CSV file content is uploaded as strings, indranildeveloper-kepler.gl will attempt to detect column data type by parsing a sample of data in each column. indranildeveloper-kepler.gl can detect

 | type | data
 |---|---